nizcode/mating_simulation/README.md

 The name of ouput file look like -> Random_sim_gen(arg1)_(arg2)_(arg3).txt/.Rdata

 #dissort() function
-if args3 = 'yes' then the dissort() function will be executed on 2nd generation only all males will be paired with females of opposite genotypes ie, if MM(0) it can only be paired with a female of genotype Mm(1) or mm(2) for 1 = 2 or 0 and for 2 = 1 or 0
+if args3 = '0.8' then the dissort() function will be executed on 80% of the people in 2nd generation only ie 80% of the  males will be paired with females of opposite genotypes ie, if MM(0) it can only be paired with a female of genotype Mm(1) or mm(2) for 1 = 2 or 0 and for 2 = 1 or 0